The official website of the Gulf Coast Ecosystem Restoration Council

 The Planning Framework identifies priorities that strategically link past and future restoration funding decisions.
 In this way, the document serves as a “bridge” between the Council’s overarching goals and objectives and the specific restoration projects and programs approved in future FPLs.
 To that end, the Council will consider how future investments may build upon those in the Initial FPL, as well as other restoration activities funded by other restoration efforts in the Gulf of Mexico region.

-Although this Planning Framework was developed to support their decision-making for FPL 3, the Council views it as a “living” document that is broad enough to serve as a foundation for all future FPLs.
-The Council anticipates that it will review and revise this Planning Framework as needed prior to developing future FPLs.
+Although this Planning Framework was originally developed to support their decision-making for FPL 3, the Council views it as a “living” document that is broad enough to serve as a foundation for all future FPLs.
+The Council's 2023 Update includes minor editorial changes to update the language from the 2019 edition and provide updates to several foundational reference documents.
 The Planning Framework is organized around priority approaches and associated techniques and their application within geographic areas.
 The RESTORE Council’s Comprehensive Plan goals and objectives can be met through actions called “priority approaches and techniques.”
 A priority approach may be implemented by multiple associated restoration techniques.
 Techniques are specific methods or activities used to carry out an approach.

 Geographic Areas